 If you’ve read my books or participated in one of my workshops, you probably already know I’m kind of a shy person.
 Give me a book to read in a quiet room, and I’m in heaven.
 Put me on a stage, and my cheeks flush and heart races.
 Going public with my thinking and writing isn’t easy for me.

-But I’ve learned over my twenty-five plus years as a teacher that the best way for me to continue to grow as educator, reader, and writer is to stay engaged with the communities that are doing this work–to continue to learn from my mentors and challenge myself to step outside of my comfort zone.
+But I’ve learned over my thirty plus years as a teacher that the best way for me to continue to grow as educator, reader, and writer is to stay engaged with the communities that are doing this work–to continue to learn from my mentors and challenge myself to step outside of my comfort zone.
 I’ve learned, too, that the best way to support my students in taking intellectual risks is to take risks myself.

-So I’ve started this blog as another way to keep learning and growing.
+So I started this blog as another way to keep learning and growing.
 I’ve learned a lot about what it means to teach texts rhetorically over the years–to help students read and write with an awareness of audience, purpose, genre, and context–and I’m excited to push my thinking further.
 Here you’ll find posts on the issues at the heart of my work with students and teachers today:

 How rhetorical thinking supports transfer of learning